Front-runners to be Pompey player of season - but only you can decide

-Last month we put forward six contenders to be crowned Pompey’s player of the season.
+Last month we put forward six potential contenders to be crowned Pompey’s player of the season.

 Now we want you, the fans, to decide who deserves the honour to be named The News’ Blues player of the year!

-Our shortlist, which is below, caused plenty of debate on social media.
+The players we picked out, which is below and is strictly only a guide, caused plenty of debate on social media.
 Many agreed with our contenders list, while others rightly questioned why the likes of 20-goal top scorer Colby Bishop or the ever-reliable Joe Rafferty weren’t included.

-In truth, it’s a matter of opinion - and that’s why we want you to decide who deserves to have their named engraved on our trophy and to claim their place in Pompey history.
+In truth, it’s a matter of opinion - and that’s why we want you to decide who deserves to have their named engraved on our trophy and to claim their place in Pompey history - no matter the names we’ve highlighted.
+It’s entirely your choice!

 The winner will be presented with their prize at the Blues’ final home game of the season against Wigan on April 20, when hopefully both promotion and the League One title will already be secured.